Fo Guang Shan: Governance

-Board of Directors
+Board of directors

 In 1972, Hsing Yun established a nine-member council, known as the Fo Guang Shan Religious Affairs Committee, later renamed the Fo Guang Shan Board of Directors.
-These nine members govern and oversee the operations of the order through making appointments to various departments and other temples from within the order’s network.
+These nine members govern and oversee the operations of the order through making appointments to various departments and other temples from within the order's network.
 Each of the nine members are elected prior to the resignation, death, or the ending of a term of an abbot.
 Once elected by members of Fo Guang Shan, the votes are openly counted.
 The nine members then nominate their next abbot, who in practice was chosen by Hsing Yun personally.
 Eight members of the council are ordained monastics, and one is a non-voting layperson.

 Abbots

 Unlike a traditional Mahayana Buddhist monastery, where the incumbent abbot usually selects his successor, Fo Guang Shan directly elects an abbot to head the Order and its temple branches worldwide.
 The head of the FGS order and all of its branches is the abbot and chief executive of Fo Guang Shan Monastery.
 The abbot is the chairperson of the Board of Directors, serving a term of six years, with one reappointment by popular vote and, under exceptional circumstances, a second reappointment by two-thirds vote.
 The abbot is elected by all monastic members of Fo Guang Shan through public vote.

 Per tradition, the abbot-elect then begins to use their "inner name", in place of his/her own dharma name, with the first character being Hsin ("心", xin, or heart).
 In fact, all monastics of Fo Guang Shan have such a name, and several Elders also use theirs publicly.
 At the beginning of the year, the abbot-elect is inaugurated as the new director of Fo Guang Shan through a traditional dharma transmission ceremony, receiving the robe, bowl, khakkhara, and a copy of the FGS constitution.
-In the case of Venerable Hsin Bau’s inauguration in 2013, he and 72 other monastics received dharma transmission from Hsing Yun along with him.
+In the case of Venerable Hsin Bau's inauguration in 2013, he and 72 other monastics received dharma transmission from Hsing Yun along with him.

 Hsing Yun is the only abbot to have served as such for more than two terms and was not elected by the board of directors.
 In the case of Venerable Hsin Ping, he was also not officially elected, as he was Hsing Yun's designated heir apparent.
 After Hsin Ping died of sudden illness in 1995, the vice director of Fo Guang Shan, Venerable Hsin Ting was immediately elevated to serve the remaining years of Hsin Ping's term before he was elected to a term in his own right.
 Abbots have been elected according to FGS's constitution since then.

 As with Hsing Yun, emeritus abbots do not leave the order when they retire.
 They continue to make Dharma talks throughout the world and become elder teachers of the order in their later years.
+Following Hsing Yun's death, current abbot Hsin Bau became the permanent guiding teacher of the order.